 The laboratory and workshop equipment is maintained to reflect current industry practices.
 Furthermore, the LearnUCS portal provides students with constant access to learning materials and facilitates contact with the tutors, online submission and feedback for coursework and laboratory reports.
 The Library and IT team both at Ipswich and West Suffolk College provides assistance with for Office 365 student study facilities, so that students can minimize any disadvantage from a shortfall in home-IT equipment.

 The course is developed with industry over-sight to ensure that the curriculum is relevant to a wide array of engineering roles; to this end, employer links between the team and industry remain strong.
-This augments the Careers and Employability Advice mechanisms within the university to support students in seeking valuable internships and work experience during their study.
+This augments the Careers and Employability Advice mechanisms within the Degree Studies to support students in seeking valuable internships and work experience during their study.

 Many of the staff hold higher qualifications such as Masters and Doctoral qualifications, and/or professional accreditation at the Chartered Engineer level.
 The campus also encourages all staff to undertake teaching qualifications within the lifelong learning sector and higher education sector.
 The staff have a wide array of industrial expertise and research development that ensures curriculum is both contextually up to date and relevant.
 Industrial liaison is essential for the development of part time students and industry-linked projects, and our staff continue to undertake industrial fellowship opportunities to maintain their skills and support research within industrial contexts with an ultimate aim to develop and maintain our curriculum.